zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 So far, we have not paid much attention to the units of measurement, except for making the specific choice to adopt the SI unit convention; instead, we focused on learning the foundational concepts and building the physical intuition.
 Since this approach is common among introductory-level textbooks, it allowed us to insert multiple references (with equations of the same form) for those readers who wish to learn more, or are simply looking for an alternative explanation.

 The choice of units used to describe electromagnetism is a contentious topic.
 Historically, the Gaussian units were dominant during the first half of the 20th century; some fairly recent books (such as [Born & Wolf], [Jackson]) still utilize them today.
 The SI units serve as the modern replacement, but they are sometimes criticized for being unnatural [citation needed].
 Ultimately, using either system gets the job done, even if neither is perfect.
-In particular, both of these systems exhibit a flaw: the angular frequency \\(\omega\\) and the angular wavenumber factor \\(k\\) appear in practically every equation, often several times, and their meaning and purpose are not always obvious.
+In particular, both of these systems exhibit a flaw: the angular frequency \\(\omega\\) and the angular wavenumber \\(k\\) appear in practically every equation, often several times, and their meaning and purpose are not always obvious.
 This tends to obscure the geometrical nature of the electromagnetic field \[[25](#references) (ch.
 2.11)\].

 The books devoted to the subject of relativity have historically suffered from a similar problem caused by frequent occurrences of the speed of light factor \\(c\\) [citation needed].
 In this case, the solution is surprisingly simple: one just sets